joma74/typescript-starter/README.md

   ․ Calculator #add should add two numbers together: 0ms ․ Point #iTakePoint2D should accept type Point2D: 0ms
   ․ Point #iTakePoint2D should accept duck type Point3D: 0ms
-  ․ Varquirks #loopArrayInDelayedCallback_quirked should quirk fetch any fetchedCast to Alex: 502ms ․ Varquirks #loopArrayInDelayedCallback_fix_1 should fetch any fetchedCast to it´s cast: 752ms
+  ․ Varquirks #loopArrayInDelayedCallback_quirked should quirkly fetch any fetchedCast to Alex: 503ms ․ Varquirks #loopArrayInDelayedCallback_fix_1_forIn should fetch any fetchedCast to it´s cast: 503ms
+  ․ Varquirks #loopArrayInDelayedCallback_fix_2_forOf should fetch any fetchedCast to it´s cast: 502ms
+  ․ Varquirks #loopArrayInDelayedCallback_fix_3_forEach should fetch any fetchedCast to it´s cast: 502ms
+  ․ Varquirks #loopArrayInDelayedCallback_fix_4_every should fetch any fetchedCast to it´s cast: 502ms
-  ․ Varquirks #loopArrayInDelayedCallback_fix_2 should fetch any fetchedCast to it´s cast: 752ms
+  ․ Varquirks #loopArrayInDelayedCallback_fix_5_IFFE should fetch any fetchedCast to it´s cast: 502ms
   ․ ZipCodeValidator #isAcceptable should accept valid american zipcode: 1ms ․ ZipCodeValidator #isAcceptable should not accept invalid american zipcode: 0ms

-  8 passing (2s)
+  11 passing (3s)

 File [/home/joma/entwicklung/nodews/typescript-starter/lib/main/validation/StringValidator.js] ignored, nothing could be mapped
 ----------------------|----------|----------|----------|----------|----------------|